 In almost all signal-processing circuits, useful information is encoded using changing voltage levels, rather than current magnitudes; exceptions happen, but are fairly rare.

-The measurement of steady voltages is not rocket science, but some ambiguity exists when it comes to constantly changing voltages in alternating current circuits, where the direction of current flow periodically reverses.
+Specifying steady voltages is not rocket science. but some ambiguity exists when it comes to constantly changing voltages in alternating current circuits, where the direction of current flow periodically reverses.
 In these settings, three different values may be used:

 2 * Vpeak).
 This is conceptually similar to how signal voltage is measured in DC circuits.